vendia/blog/posts/2021-02-03-welcome-to-developer-preview.md

 With Vendia, the company was able to create a simple mobile and web application that captures data from partners.
-Vendia Share ensures that all parties involved in a transaction see the same version of the data - a single source of truth.
+Vendia Share ensures that all parties involved in a transaction see the same version of the data - _a single source of truth_.
 In addition, when a delivery meets its SLA (on time, delivered in full, and at an appropriate temperature), the application is now able to immediately and automatically pay the partner with no human intervention and no errors.